Xiangyi1996/PPNet-PyTorch/README.md

 Download the unlabel superpixel from [here](https://drive.google.com/file/d/1732jFI0qQBkGyjlWVExxyZYSru7HACkP/view?usp=sharing) and put it under FewShotSeg-dataset/Pascal/superpixel folder.
+If you want to generate your own superpixel data, please follow the [fast_slic](https://github.com/Algy/fast-slic).

 ### Training & Evaluation in Command Line for Pascal VOC